slateci/minislate/README.md

 Other operating systems are in the sidebar.

-## Docker Compose:
+### Docker Compose:

-Use pip, install with your package manager or [get-pip.py](https://bootstrap.pypa.io/get-pip.py)
+Use pip, install with your package manager or [get-pip.py](https://bootstrap.pypa.io/get-pip.py) Run `(sudo) pip install docker-compose`

+### SLATE Docker Images:

-Inside the project directory run: `./minislate start`
+Inside the project directory run: `./minislate build`

 This will take a while.
-It is pulling dependencies and compiling the Slate project.
+It is pulling dependencies and the SLATE project.

+## Usage:

+Run `./minislate start` to spin up the containers for the MiniSLATE environment.

-Ensure that the 'endpoint' and 'token' files in slate-config have 600 permissions and are owned by root.
-`./minislate start` will verify these permissions are set correctly and will change them if they are not.
+Note `./minislate start` will verify that the 'endpoint' and 'token' files in slate-config have 600 permissions and are owned by root.
+It will use sudo to change them if they are not.

 When the process is complete you can issue commands from the slate client in a new terminal: